Wonderful service from start to finish.

 Don't let your dream holiday turn into a nightmare!

 With summer approaching our thoughts are turning to ones of sea, sun and fun.
 82% of us are planning to holiday abroad in 2013*, and it’s important that we’re prepared, for any eventuality.
-Andy Munden, Personal Injury Partner, takes a look at exactly what could ruin your well-earned holiday…other than the inevitable sunburn!
+Catriona Ralls, Personal Injury Solicitor, takes a look at exactly what could ruin your well-earned holiday…other than the inevitable sunburn!

 “Having an accident at home is traumatic enough, but when you’re on holiday and meant to be relaxing it can be just as, if not even more devastating.
 Not only will you have your holiday ruined, but if you’re in a foreign country there will be other barriers to overcome, such as language, medical care and transport.
 Working in the Personal Injury Team I have seen many examples of how you can become injured or ill while on holiday, such as a slip or fall while sightseeing or around the pool, food poisoning in a local restaurant, or an accident during watersport or ski-ing activities.